Summer and Diabetes : Beat the Heat!

 Insulin loses its potency when exposed to heat for too long.
 This is could lead to 'unexplained' high blood sugars due to ineffective insulin.
-While it is fine to keep your in-use vial at room temperature and away from direct sunlight, in temperatures over 30 degrees celsius, it is best to refrigerate insulin.
-Keep it in the butter compartment preferably.
+Insulin not in use must be stored in a refrigerator between 2 to 8 degrees C. While it is fine to keep your in-use insulin at room temperature (between 15 to 25 degrees C) and away from direct sunlight, in temperatures over 25 degrees celsius, it is best to refrigerate insulin, preferably in the butter compartment.

 If you are travelling, a Frio pouch is one of the most handy and easy ways to keep your insulin cool.
 It is available in various sizes and colours depending on your preferences.
 It is available on most online stores, check it out here.

 If you do not have access to a refrigerator or a cooling pouch such as Frio, using an earthen or clay pot also called a 'matka' to store insulin and keep it cool is an affordable and practical solution.
 Cover the pot with a wet towel or a damp cloth to help it remain cool for longer.
 Load shedding is common in rural areas and this is a great way to keep your insulin from getting denatured.

 Extreme heat can also affect the effectiveness of other diabetes supplies such as strips, meters and CGMs or FGMs.
 Avoid leaving them in cars or exposed to direct heat and sunlight.
 Be vigilant to read and follow the usage guidelines on your products.

 Be careful of sunburn as it stresses your body and could potentially increase sugars.
 Wear loose fitting, light clothes and use sunscreen.